GoogleCloudPlatform/cloud-foundation-fabric/modules/bigquery-dataset/README.md

 This module allows managing a single BigQuery dataset, including access configuration, tables and views.

+## TODO

+- [ ] add support for dynamic values in access identities
+- [ ] check for dynamic values in tables and views
+- [ ] add support for external tables

 ## Examples

 ### Simple dataset with access configuration